yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 CollectRootFields(rootType, operationSelectionSet, variableValues):

 - Initialize {visitedFragments} to the empty set.
-- Let {groupedFieldSet} be the result of calling {CollectFields(rootType, operationSelectionSet, variableValues, visitedFragments)}.
+- Let {groupedFieldSet} and {newDeferDepth} be the result of calling {CollectFields(rootType, operationSelectionSet, variableValues, visitedFragments)}.
-- Return {groupedFieldSet}.
+- Return {groupedFieldSet} and {newDeferDepth}.

 ### Object Subfield Collection

 Object subfield collection processes a field's sub-selection sets:

-CollectSubfields(objectType, fields, variableValues):
+CollectSubfields(objectType, fieldGroup, variableValues):

 - Initialize {visitedFragments} to the empty set.
 - Initialize {groupedSubfieldSet} to an empty ordered map of lists.
-- For each {field} in {fields}:
+- For each {taggedField} in {fieldGroup}:
+  - Let {field} be the corresponding entry within {taggedField}.
+  - Let {fieldName} be the name of {field}.
+Note: This value is unaffected if an alias is used.
   - Let {fieldSelectionSet} be the selection set of {field}.
   - If {fieldSelectionSet} is null or empty, continue to the next field.
-  - Let {fieldGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.
+  - Let {fieldGroupedFieldSet} and {fieldNewDeferDepth} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.
   - For each {fieldGroup} in {fieldGroupedFieldSet}: